gregwhitaker/ratpack-config-example/README.md

 The example starts a service that returns random quotes that are configured in the [config.yaml](src/ratpack/config.yaml) file.

+## Running the Example
+The example can be run using the following Gradle command:

+    $ ./gradlew run

+Once the application has started, curl the service using the following command to receive random quotes:

+    $ curl localhost:5050/quotes

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-config-example/issues).